Sign structure of the $t$-$t^\prime$-$J$ model and its physical consequences: Numerical results

-{\it Phase diagrams obtained from DMRG.---} In the following, we shall accurately determine the ground states of both models using DMRG calculations~\cite{White_DMRG_1992} to reveal the important role played by the phase-string component of the sign structure in hole pairing.
+In the following, we shall determine the ground states of both models using DMRG calculations~\cite{White_DMRG_1992} for finite-size cylinder systems, to reveal the important role played by the phase-string component of the sign structure in hole pairing.
 We choose $t/J = 3$ to mimic a large Hubbard $U/t = 12$ and tune the hopping ratio in the region of $-0.2 \leq t^\prime / t \leq 0.2$.
 We focus on two doping levels at $\delta = N_h / N = 1/12$ and $1/8$, where $N_h$ is the hole number and $N$ is the total site number.
 We study the models on cylinder geometry with the periodic boundary condition along the circumference direction ($y$) and open boundary along the axis direction ($x$), and use $L_y$ and $L_x$ to denote the site numbers along the two directions, respectively.
 For the $t$-$t'$-$J$ model with spin SU(2) symmetry, we keep the bond dimensions up to $12000$ SU(2) multiplets~\cite{McCulloch2002} (equivalent to about $36000$ U(1) states).
 For the $\sigma t$-$t'$-$J$ model, we use the U(1) symmetry and keep the bond dimensions up to $15000$ states.
-We obtain accurate local measurements and correlation functions on the $L_y = 4, 6$ cylinders with the truncation error near $1\times 10^{-6}$.
+We obtain accurate local measurements and correlation functions on the $L_y = 4, 5, 6$ cylinders with the truncation error near $1\times 10^{-6}$.

-We illustrate the phase diagrams obtained on 6-leg cylinder in Fig.~\ref{fig:model}.
+The phase diagram of the $t$-$t'$-$J$-$J'$ model on the four-leg system has been established by DMRG in Ref.~\cite{Jiang_PRR_2020}, which should be qualitatively consistent with the $t$-$t'$-$J$ model because $J'$ is much smaller.
+Here, we illustrate the phase diagrams obtained on the six-leg cylinder in Fig.~\ref{fig:model}.
 With the phase-string, the $t$-$t'$-$J$ model shows the CDW and SC phases as a function of $t'/t$ [Fig.~\ref{fig:model}(a)], both of which have large Fermi surfaces.
 By contrast, by switching off the phase-string, the $\sigma t$-$t'$-$J$ model exhibits a FL-like phase with small Fermi pockets in the whole studied range of $t'/t$ [Fig.~\ref{fig:model}(b)], which is dictated by the Fermi signs in $ \tau^0_{C}$.